budc123/Threatmixer-Budc123/README.md

 # *Development progress*

-A new region has been added, and a couple of bugfixes have been done to the selection screen.
-You'll also notice the new button on the selection screen as well.
-I added a toggle to the previews since I found it kinda annoying to accidently go over a region button and then have to hear the preview for a second.
-Hopefully someone finds it useful.
-Also, look out for a new spinning face on the loading screen.
-That's about it for this update, expect some more tidying up in the next couple of updates as well.
+Just did a bit of organization in preparation for the new watcher regions, not much else aside from that (though I did change the main menu background, which I just think looks a bit cooler.)
+As said in the note, I am gonna be waiting for just a while longer before actually adding these new regions.
+Keep an eye out for that.

 # *TO DO*

-- Tidying up
-- ???
+- Add new watcher regions